Ghosts 'n Goblins (video game): Consoles

 The Famicom version was released on June 13, 1986, and was the first Famicom game to utilize a 128 KB cartridge.
-The North American NES version was released on November 1, 1986, and in Europe in 1989.
+The NES version was released in North America in November 1986, and in Europe on March 23, 1989.
 The Famicom/NES version was programmed by Micronics and published by Capcom.
 A hidden in-game credits screen verifies that it was scored by the original composer, Ayako Mori.
-Upon defeating the game a second time, the player is given the following message:

 The Famicom/NES ports served as the basis for the Game Boy Color version, which utilized passwords to allow the player to access certain levels.
 Allister Brimble scored this version.

 Computers

 The Commodore 64 version, released in 1986, contains music by Mark Cooksey, which borrows from Frédéric Chopin's Prelude Op.
 28, No. 20.
 Due to the limited resources on the Commodore 64, it was somewhat different from the arcade version as it only features certain levels.
 In 2015, Ghosts'n Goblins Arcade, a fan-made version more closely matching the original arcade game, was ported to C64.

-The version for Commodore 16/116 and Commodore Plus/4, also released in 1986 by Elite Systems, was even more limited than the C64 version.
+The version for Commodore 16/116 and Plus/4, also released in 1986 by Elite Systems, was even more limited than the C64 version.
 It was written to work on a Commodore 16, which had only 16 KB of RAM.
 Therefore, this version features only two levels and no music.
 In addition, the remaining two levels and the gameplay are simplified.

 A version for the Amiga was released in 1990.
 While the hardware of the Amiga allowed an almost perfect conversion of the arcade game, it failed to emulate the success of the Commodore 64 version.
 The player starts the game with six lives, and no music plays unless the Amiga was equipped with at least 1 megabyte of RAM.
 The standard configuration of an Amiga 500 had 512 kilobytes.

 Mark Cooksey scored the C64, Amiga and ST versions.
 David Whittaker scored the Amstrad CPC version.